 In 1954, the United States Supreme Court ruled that public schools had to desegregate with "all deliberate speed".

-In 1956, the family of student Robert Kelley filed a lawsuit arguing that Nashville administrators should open all-White East High School to him.
+In 1956, the family of student Robert Kelley filed a lawsuit, arguing that Nashville administrators should open all-White East High School to him.
+A similar case was filed by Reverend Henry Maxwell.

 In 1957 Nashville desegregated its school system using an innovative grade a year plan, in response to a class action suit Kelly vs. Board of Education of Nashville.

-In 1957, suits caused the courts to announce what became known as the "Nashville Plan", where the city's public schools would desegregate one grade per year beginning in the fall.
+In 1957, the courts announced what became known as the "Nashville Plan", where the city's public schools would desegregate one grade per year beginning in the fall.

 In 1958, a referendum was held on the issue of consolidating city and county government, but it failed to gain approval.